CentreforCities/local_housebuilding_1946_2022/README.md

 New towns and land value capture: https://www.centreforcities.org/publication/restarting-housebuilding-iii-new-towns-and-land-value-capture/

+(note: workbooks and scripts which match exactly to those uses for the above reports are now in the Archive folder, following minor improvements made in April 2025)

  Data available is as follows:

 - Folder 1: Output workbooks - Containing total, private/market, public, local authority, housing association annual housebuilding totals, as well as stock estimates and population 1946-2023.
 The data is available at local authority district level (separate geographies pre- and post-1974), 1981 counties, and England totals.
 Most users will want to start here.